1f2n3n

-Are Teachers the Culprit Behind Poor Behavior?
+Are Teachers the Culprits Behind Poor Behavior?

 Many interesting observations have been made about classroom behavior, and what we're seeing is that the teacher's behavior often contributes to a climate that inadvertently fosters and creates discipline problems through certain types of management procedures.